peteriou18/f-os/README.md

 3) some else

 Minimal-debug version working system.
-It has not obligatory words used for debugging  ( TYPEZ HEX.
+It has not obligatory words used for debugging  ( HEX.
 DUMP )